Skip to content

 The blue-light pitch usually rolls three different claims into one product.
 The evidence base is uneven across them.

 Eye strain reduction.
 The most-pitched, least-supported claim.
-The 2023 Cochrane systematic review (Singh et al., Cochrane Database of Systematic Reviews) pooled 17 randomised controlled trials from six countries and concluded that blue-light filtering spectacle lenses probably make little or no difference to eye strain or visual fatigue with computer use over short-term follow-up, compared to non-filtering control lenses.
-The earlier Lawrenson, Hull and Downie 2017 review in Ophthalmic & Physiological Optics — three eligible RCTs, 136 participants — reached the same conclusion with weaker evidence: no high-quality evidence to support the claim.
-Two independent reviews, six years apart, the same answer.
+The 2023 Cochrane systematic review (Singh et al., Cochrane Database of Systematic Reviews) included 17 randomised controlled trials from six countries and concluded that blue-light filtering spectacle lenses may make little or no difference to eye strain or visual fatigue with computer use over short-term follow-up, compared to non-filtering control lenses — the evidence on that specific outcome was rated low-certainty.1 The earlier Lawrenson, Hull and Downie 2017 review in Ophthalmic & Physiological Optics — three eligible RCTs, 136 participants — reached the same conclusion with weaker evidence: no high-quality evidence to support the claim.2 Two independent reviews, six years apart, the same answer.

 Sleep improvement.
 The mechanism is firmer here. ipRGCs detect short-wavelength light and project to the suprachiasmatic nucleus, the brain's circadian clock; bright evening light suppresses melatonin and delays sleep onset.
-The Chang, Aeschbach, Duffy and Czeisler 2015 PNAS study showed four hours of pre-bedtime iPad reading suppressing evening melatonin by about 55% and delaying circadian phase by more than 90 minutes versus paper-book reading.
-That is real circadian biology.
+The Chang, Aeschbach, Duffy and Czeisler 2015 PNAS study showed four hours of pre-bedtime iPad reading suppressing evening melatonin by about 55% and delaying the circadian melatonin rhythm by more than 90 minutes versus paper-book reading.3 That is real circadian biology.
 The question is whether spectacle filters meaningfully intercept it.
-The Cochrane review's verdict on sleep outcomes was indeterminate — mixed results across heterogeneous populations, no consistent benefit.
-Behaviour change (lower brightness, less evening screen time, dim ambient light an hour before bed) appears to do more for sleep than any spectacle coating tested.
+The Cochrane review's verdict on sleep outcomes was indeterminate — mixed results across heterogeneous populations, no consistent benefit.1 Behaviour change (lower brightness, less evening screen time, dim ambient light an hour before bed) appears to do more for sleep than any spectacle coating tested.

 Retinal protection.
 The strongest version of this claim — that consumer screens damage the retina and blue-blocking lenses prevent it — is not supported at consumer-screen brightness.
-The Cochrane reviewers found no clinical evidence that blue-light filtering lenses protect macular health, and the light dose is simply too small relative to natural daylight.
-A different, narrower question — whether yellow-tinted intraocular lenses inserted after cataract surgery modulate retinal short-wavelength exposure — has its own literature but is a surgical decision, not a consumer-optics one.
+The Cochrane reviewers found that no eligible trial had even measured macular or retinal outcomes, so there is no clinical evidence that blue-light filtering lenses protect macular health, and the light dose from screens is small relative to natural daylight.1 A different, narrower question — whether yellow-tinted intraocular lenses inserted after cataract surgery modulate retinal short-wavelength exposure — has its own literature but is a surgical decision, not a consumer-optics one.

 Stacked: eye-strain claim is unsupported, sleep claim has mechanistic grounding but spectacle filters specifically don't reliably deliver, retinal claim is not supported for consumer screens.